 If I am a winner, how will I receive my Dream Tag?

-After the winners are selected and their eligibility (Hunter Ed, license, revocations, return cards, etc.) is verified by NDOW, the Community Foundation of Western Nevada’s contractor, Systems Consultants, will mail the tags.
+After the winners are selected and their eligibility (Hunter Ed, license, revocations, return cards, etc.) is verified by NDOW, the Community Foundation of Western Nevada’s contractor will mail the tags.

 How does NDOW ensure that the winners of Dream Tags are eligible to receive a Dream Tag?

 Anyone may purchase Dream Tags Raffle tickets at www.nvdreamtag.org, regardless of whether they are eligible to hunt by meeting the hunter education requirements, being in good standing with harvest reports for the previous season, or being on revocation in Nevada or any other Wildlife Violator Compact member state.